zbioe/observability/README.md

 # Observability Playground

-Repository to test observability stack
+Repository to test observability stack.

+Improved for NixOS using Docker in rootless mode.

 # Requirements

-- Docker
+- docker
 - docker-compose

 ## Components